 1 Helpful / 0 Not

 Pros: Concrete tee pads, nice Discatcher baskets, and well maintained.
 The course begins with a few technical lightly wooded shots by the lake, and then opens up to some long shots in the open, goes back to the lake and ends with a few open long holes again.
 The views while playing are incredible, and the course is very well designed.
-Many people have written reviews complaining of the mud, but the staff has recently mulched the muddy areas of the course, effectively drying most muddy spots.
+Many people have written reviews complaining of the mud, but after mulching, added rocks, drainage updates, etc., the mud is almost never a problem.

-Cons: This is a fairly flat course, and there is always the possibility of losing a disc in the lake, but that is easily avoidable.
+Cons: This is a fairly flat course.
 Only real disadvantage to this course is that it can be pretty crowded on good days.
 There can be a lot of waiting to play through large groups, or getting stuck behind people who are new to the game.

 1 of 1 people found this review helpful.